Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 add sending clients username to server - 20 min

 ### 2025-01-16 - Byes
-Add byes when non even amount of players - 40 min
+Add byes when non even amount of players, include set up the processes for it to work, modify client and server - 40 min

 ### 2025-01-17 - Byes and Ties
 Work on adding byes and fix loop for byes occurs - 40 min